alpgarcia/barbated/src/docs/card-system.md

 **Item cards front**:
 Top title row (title aligned to the left, then card type aligned on the top right corner, below that appears "> Insert", being '>' a filled triangle and aligned to the type): 17mm
 Image: 32mm
-Bottom row (P* with the number of points the card provides, aligned to the left): 10mm
+Bottom row (Type-acronym-and number of points the card provides, aligned to the left): 10mm

 **Item cards back**:
 Top row (Barcode Battler logo and name): 14mm